itsdalmo/ssm-sh/README.md

 ...
 [run command options]
       -i, --timeout=       Seconds to wait for command result before timing out. (default: 30) -t, --target=        One or more instance ids to target --target-file=   Path to a JSON file containing a list of targets.

+    SSM options:
+      -x, --extend-output  Extend truncated command outputs by fetching S3 objects containing full ones -b, --s3-bucket=     S3 bucket in which S3 objects containing full command outputs are stored.
+Required when --extend-output is provided.
+      -k, --s3-key-prefix= Key prefix of S3 objects containing full command outputs.
 ```

 ## Example